On The War Memorial Trail…..A PEI Soldier In The Devil’s Brigade

 Pieter with a copy of the telegram sent to Barney McGuigan’s family, advising of his death.
 (Photo credit: Charlotte MacAuley)

 So…. the search for a photo continues…will Pieter be able to fulfill his quest?
-If anyone has more information or a photo for Barney Reuben McGuigan, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+If anyone has more information or a photo for Barney Reuben McGuigan, please contact Pieter at memorialtrail@gmail.com, or comment on the blog.

 Thank you to Angela Walker of CBC PEI Radio and Charlotte MacAuley of the ‘Eastern Graphic‘ for helping to publicize this search.
 Thank you also to Regina Faithfull for submitting a photo of the McGuigan family, Jane Scott for the link to the radio interview, and to Father Art O’Shea, diocese archivist at the Roman Catholic Diocese of Charlottetown, for confirmation of the date of birth and baptism for Barney McGuigan.